thaliajuarez/patroclus/index.md

 ## About

-I'm a Computer Science student (read: unemployed) from Texas.
+I'm a Computer Science student from Texas.
 My interests lie in backend development and data analytics.
-If I am not working or doing homework, I am reading or playing games.
+If I am not working on a project or doing homework, I am reading or playing games.

 ### High Performance Computations for Random Network Models of Parental Vaccine Acceptance and Disease Spread using CuPy - In Progress

 * Over the past year, I have contributed to a program developed by a team of UTRGV students and faculty for a math research course and senior project.
-Translating existing Fortran code to Python and C++ in parallel, compelled me to recruit a team of computer science students to continue the research.
-The current senior project goal is to make the program run on multiple GPUs as efficiently as possible.
+Translating existing Fortran code to Python and C++ in parallel compelled me to recruit a team of computer science students to continue the project.
+The current goal is to make the program run on multiple GPUs as efficiently as possible.

 ### Data Visualization & Intelligence Analysis of “San Valero” Traffic Fatalities - Summer 2020